platformercloud/platformer-docs/docs/how-it-works.md

----
-title: How it Works
----

-This document explains  How Platformer Works
+This document contains information about how Platformer works